Skip to main content

 The Battle for Grant’s Tomb

-October 2024
+November 2024

 21min read

 It might seem that building a mausoleum to the great general would be a serenely melancholy task.
 Not at all.
-The bitter squabbles that surrounded the memorial set city against country and became a mirror of the forces straining turn-of-the-century America.
+The bitter squabbles that surrounded the memorial set city against country and became a mirror of the forces that were straining turn-of-the-century America.

 When Groucho Marx asked, “Who is buried in Grant’s Tomb?” on “You Bet Your Life,” he was offering unsuccessful competitors, battered by his heckling and bewildered by the game, a chance for redemption and some easy money.
 In return for Grant’s name would come a small prize, some audience applause, and a farewell handshake.
 As a last effort to reward a hapless guest, “Who is buried in Grant’s Tomb?” soon came to symbolize the obvious.

 In fact, the occupants of Grant’s Tomb are Ulysses S. and Julia Dent Grant.
 But had Groucho asked, “What was buried in Grant’s Tomb?” he might have touched off very different speculations.
-For interred within the great mausoleum overlooking the Hudson River are a series of unexpectedly bitter controversies, testimony to some unresolved and perhaps unresolvable issues facing the late nineteenth century.
+For, interred within the great mausoleum overlooking the Hudson River are a series of unexpectedly bitter controversies, testimony to some unresolved and perhaps unresolvable issues facing the late 19th century.
 The debates surrounding the design of the tomb, the campaign to raise the funds, the festival created for its dedication, and, above all, the struggle over where to house Grant’s body—all involved significant choices.
 And some of the passions they roused have not yet disappeared.

 Grant’s Tomb, of course, was and is a monument.
 In the 1880s, the decade of Grant’s death, monument building was relatively new to Americans.
 According to legend, republicans were ungrateful to their heroes.
 At the time of the Revolution some Americans sought, through vast and imposing edifices, to put the lie to such myths.
 The more ambitious proposals came to naught, but a few cities managed something.
 Baltimore constructed a Washington Monument impressive enough to earn it the nickname of the Monumental City.
 Charlestown, near Boston, erected a granite obelisk commemorating the Battle of Bunker Hill.
 And most impressive—and humiliating —of all was the District of Columbia’s Washington Monument, designed by the architect Robert Mills as a great shaft rising from a circular temple.
 Though the cornerstone was laid in the 1840s, the obelisk was not completed for more than thirty years, and the temple itself was omitted.

 Despite these major efforts, memorials recalling heroic deeds or famous lives were rare.
-For the most part our Presidents were buried quietly, without ostentation; often they lay in village cemeteries or on their own estates.
+For the most part, our presidents were buried quietly, without ostentation; often they lay in village cemeteries or on their own estates.
 George Washington’s tomb at Mount Vernon was a favorite visiting spot, but it was picturesque rather than imposing.

 The aversion to impressive monuments, to pomp, and to militarism came to an abrupt end, however, in the 1860s.
 With hundreds of thousands dead and battlefields stretching from Pennsylvania to Louisiana, the postwar generation developed a new landscape of sacrifice.
 Memorials could now become links between past and present, demonstrations that heroism had not evaporated into a haze of materialism.
 Their style, their means of financing, and their ceremonies of dedication became important.
 Individual philanthropists often supported monument campaigns, but large gifts violated the need for broad community participation; patriotism demanded this generation show the same spirit of sacrifice it celebrated.
 And far from home the states erected markers on battlefields where their regiments had fought so bravely; Gettysburg, Vicksburg, Chickamauga, and Antietam became great open-air shrines.

 These monuments were designed by a growing band of specialists.
-By the 1870s the once-modest corps of sculptors and architects had swelled into something like an army.
+By the 1870s, the once-modest corps of sculptors and architects had swelled into something like an army.
 Hopeful Americans sailed to Italy, France, and Germany for instruction, and many returned home with polished skills and impressive ambitions or remained abroad, awaiting commissions.
 While individual patronage helped immensely, only community support would do for those seeking work on a grand scale.
 Monument building seemed a solution to the problem of artistic sustenance.
 Massive and expensive statues, tombs, columns, and arches could employ a whole profession and fulfill those lavishly patriotic motives.

-The terms of the first contest to design the tomb enraged architects; but many of them entered it nonetheless.
+The terms of the first contest to design the tomb enraged architects, but many of them entered it, nonetheless.

 And it was not only the war dead who received such honor.
 Soon statesmen, sailors, poets, firemen, scientists, inventors, and preachers were being immortalized in marble and bronze.
 Their statues, along with benches, gateways, bell towers, flagpoles, shelters, and fountains, were making an Age of Monuments.
 The New York Times spoke darkly of the “mania for monuments.”
 There seemed little selectivity.
 “The land is cluttered with stones that try ineffectually to lift leaden names out of the dust …,” complained The Nation.
 Eager to demonstrate corporate recognition, Americans were increasingly celebrating mediocrity.

-The “American volunteer at rest, with his hands folded on the muzzle of his gun,” William Dean Howells’s character Annie Kilburn felt, had become “intolerably hackneyed and commonplace.”
+The “American volunteer at rest, with his hands folded on the muzzle of his gun,” William Dean Howells’ character Annie Kilburn felt, had become “intolerably hackneyed and commonplace.”
 The bulk of the other monuments, one New York newspaper charged in 1882, were barren and worthless.
 Why were American monuments so poor?
 The answer was threefold.
 First, many were created by professionally undeserving or even incompetent artists chosen by open competition.
 Second, many were dedicated to the memory of obscure figures.
 And third, quite a few were placed in unseemly settings.
 Some single great example might well reverse the baleful trend.
 But who would the figure be?
 And who would choose the artist?
 Select the place?
 And raise the money?

 Planning and discussion began almost immediately.
 Many cities would erect statues of one kind or another, but the great prize would be to house the general’s body.
 Unlike the cases of George Washington, Thomas Jefferson, or Andrew Jackson, Grant’s monument would be his tomb.
 There seemed general agreement about this, although the precedents were not numerous.
 The most elaborate presidential monument completed before the 1880s had been the one built for Abraham Lincoln in Springfield’s Oak Ridge Cemetery.
 It was not a successful gesture.
-The awkward obelisk never became an effective symbol for the War President.
+The awkward obelisk never became an effective symbol for the war president.
 That place would be filled by the log cabin until Henry Bacon created the great Greek temple in Washington forty years later.
 The Lincoln Memorial, not the Lincoln Tomb, became the popular icon.

 A more powerful marker would, in fact, soon be under construction in Cleveland’s Lake View Cemetery.
 The grief surrounding the assassination of James A. Garfield in 1881 spurred a large subscription drive for his tomb.
 The Garfield Memorial, designed by a Hartford architect, George A. Keller, was probably America’s first great mausoleum, with a 180-foot-high Romanesque turret, mosaics, bas-reliefs, and a heroic statue of Garfield, who lay buried in a bronze casket in the crypt.
 But this design was chosen only in 1884 and would not be completed for several years.
 And the procedures followed by the Garfield Monument Association did not excite universal admiration; indeed, they forecast the difficulties Grant’s Tomb would face.

 There was certainly little problem raising the money.
 Almost immediately after Garfield’s death prominent Ohioans created a committee and issued circulars; banks, newspapers, and postmasters leaped to assist; and governors appointed their own commissioners.
 With a goal of $250,000, Ohio proposed to raise $100,000 for its favorite son.
-Within a year Clevelanders had contributed $73,000, and by March 1882, half the total sum had been gathered.
+Within a year, Clevelanders had contributed $73,000, and, by March 1882, half the total sum had been gathered.
 A Garfield Monument Fair, complete with military parade and attendance by President Chester A. Arthur, was actually held in the United States Capitol.
 It was an unprecedented action—and an unimitated one.
 Crowds did considerable damage to the building, and the fair brought in only $7,500.
 However, it was one of the campaign’s few failures.

 By the fall of 1883, two years after beginning, the managers had collected $150,000 and began their efforts to obtain a design.
 And here came the problems, particularly for the architects.
 The monument trustees set aside $1,000 for the winner.
-Outraged by the modest sum, The American Architect and Building News, in October 1883, called on “gravestone manufacturers’ apprentices and kindergarten pupils” to compete, declaring that although the compensation was about the “meanest … offered for any artistic work,” it would pay the winner “for the time needed to stick a few ready-made ‘emblems’ and stock modeller’s figures around a block, in such a way as to pass muster among a jury of politicians and financiers.”
+Outraged by the modest sum, The American Architect and Building News, in October 1883, called on “gravestone manufacturers’ apprentices and kindergarten pupils” to compete, declaring that although the compensation was about the “meanest … offered for any artistic work,” it would pay the winner “for the time needed to stick a few ready-made ‘emblems’ and stock modeler’s figures around a block, in such a way as to pass muster among a jury of politicians and financiers.”
 When The American Architect discovered, several months later, that the invitation had been published in foreign technical journals, it blushed for the country; “its mean and ignorant assurance appears doubly conspicuous by contrast with the terms of competition usually found there.”

 The American Architect was only nine years old in 1885, but it was the most prominent periodical spokesman for the professional interests of architects.
 It was infuriated not only by the low award but also by the fact that the trustees consisted of nonprofessionals and reserved the right to reject all the designs while retaining the rights of ownership to any not called for within two months after the decision.
 American businessmen were “so accustomed to looking upon the artists or architects who scramble after their ‘jobs’ as an exquisitely helpless sort of fools [sic], that the idea of paying any regard to their weak complaints does not occur to them.…” The American Architect urged its readers to boycott the competition and assert their independence.

 This professional unhappiness with the Garfield Monument Association’s procedures echoed the bitterness excited by hundreds of other competitions for courthouses, libraries, statehouses, and public monuments under way at this time in the United States.
 Many distinguished artists and architects opposed the open competition.
 They argued that it forced a great deal of free work.
 “A good design implies thought and labor,” wrote Frederic Crowninshield, “neither of which an artist of repute can afford to squander.”
 The Chicago firm of Burnham & Root, responding to a competition in which the sponsoring company was to retain the plans of unsuccessful competitors, insisted, “Our capital is our ideas, and we, of course, cannot afford to make you a present of them.”
 Truly accomplished designs would come in only by invitation and deserved some payment.
 Finally, architects and artists insisted that most members of competition committees were not properly trained and therefore could not evaluate the submissions.
-Again and again editorial writers argued that ordinary judgment was not sufficient to judge artistic merit.
+Again and again, editorial writers argued that ordinary judgment was not sufficient to judge artistic merit.
 “The public,” complained The American Architect, “pleased with the new idea that everybody can do every thing, and judge of every thing, and deprived of its old standards of propriety, bestows its favors with a catholicity that makes no distinctions between the capable and the incapable.”
-The Nation noted that while the federal government “requires special skill in a Fish Commissioner, an astronomer, [and a] statistician,” it requires “only good intentions of an architect.”
+The Nation noted that, while the federal government “requires special skill in a Fish Commissioner, an astronomer, and a statistician,” it requires “only good intentions of an architect.”

 The demands by artists and architects for official recognition and professional respect fitted the times.
-In the 1880s and 1890s a series of American occupational groups sought better control over their own training and recruitment, setting up examination methods and licensing procedures, establishing fee schedules, and setting professional standards.
+In the 1880s and 1890s, a series of American occupational groups sought better control over their own training and recruitment, setting up examination methods and licensing procedures, establishing fee schedules, and setting professional standards.
 Occupational subcultures developed in fields ranging from plumbing and printing to law and medicine; annual conventions, societies, and periodicals helped promote occupational interests.
 Artists and architects joined the trend, and they were quick to resent apparent insults.
 The invitation to participate in an Atlanta statehouse competition suggested to the editors of The American Architect that its committee regarded architects as “beings perhaps a little superior to field laborers, but inferior to clay-eaters.”
-When E. E. Myers of Detroit won the commission for the Colorado Capitol, The American Architect admitted it was a good design but expressed its astonishment that “a man of so much ability should hold his talents so cheap as to lavish them on such ill-paid and thankless work as the construction of the Colorado Capitol upon the terms proposed.”
+When E. E. Myers of Detroit won the commission for the Colorado capitol, The American Architect admitted it was a good design but expressed its astonishment that “a man of so much ability should hold his talents so cheap as to lavish them on such ill-paid and thankless work as the construction of the Colorado capitol upon the terms proposed.”
 A Cleveland firm had returned the competition announcement to Denver, declaring it a “fine bit of satire as well as slightly impertinent,” and adding that no architect “of standing and self-respect” could participate.

 But the system of competition did have its defenders.
 It was an ancient means of recognizing younger artists who could not rely on reputations or connections for clients.
 Hundreds of young architects endured the indignities of open competition, hoping that lightning would strike and an unknown be chosen.
 This rarely happened, of course.
 And when it did, committees often turned execution of the design over to someone who was experienced with working under deadlines and who could make necessary modifications.

 Such was the state of professional opinion in 1885, when the first preliminary plans to create a burial place for General Grant emerged.
 Public sentiment was powerful.
 Grant’s funeral that August touched off waves of affectionate recollection, and a Grant Monument Committee formed within a week of his death.
 The members were wealthy and powerful New Yorkers.
 They included former mayors and governors, former President Arthur, Hamilton Fish, Cornelius Vanderbilt, Jesse Seligman, and J. P. Morgan.
-The committee sought a million dollars, a huge sum for the day, but gifts poured in almost immediately, Western Union leading off the major donors with $5,000 and an offer of free wire service for subscription purposes.
+The committee sought a million dollars, a huge sum for the day, but gifts poured in almost immediately, Western Union leading off the major donors with $5000 and an offer of free wire service for subscription purposes.
 Within six months the Monument Association was incorporated and had raised $115,000.

-The tomb, said one critic, would become “the great typical example of American art.”
+The tomb, said one critic, would become “the great, typical example of American art.”

 The American Architect, to be sure, was suspicious.
 It thought the sum announced was unnecessarily large, and it mistrusted the judges.
 Thus, just two weeks after Grant’s death, it announced its own competition.
 Asking architects to suspend momentarily their prejudices against such competitions, it hoped to demonstrate that good designs could be relatively inexpensive and set a limit of $100,000 on projected cost.
 The prizes would be modest—the three winners receiving only $50 each—but it was a chance to show how architects evaluated their own.
 The judges included Henry Van Brunt, a distinguished Bostonian about to begin a great practice in Kansas City, and Charles A. Cummings, also of Boston.
 One of the winners, Harvey Ellis, of Utica, New York, became a noted designer of buildings and furniture, associated with the Prairie School and the Craftsman movement.
 The others, C. S. Luce of New York and O. Von Nerta of Washington, D.C., are lost to fame.
-But hundreds of plans and suggestions flowed in, and some twenty were published in the journal.
+But hundreds of plans and suggestions flowed in, and some 20 were published in the journal.

 Although none of these was adopted for the tomb, the interest reflected a sense of pressure.
 Supporters of American art feared that a disastrous choice for this massive memorial would shame and humiliate American genius.
 The North American Review envisioned the Grant Monument as a reflection upon American civilization, which would “stamp us as the monuments of other lands and civilizations mark the power and beauty or weak ugliness of their national spirit.”
 Canvassing the possibilities, it rejected both the “voluptuous gloom” of Egypt and the classical Greek: “We do not live in the soft Nilotic air.”
 Gothic was impossible “for the modern mind to grasp”; the Albert Memorial, whose allegorical groups “resemble nothing so much as the triumphal entry of Barnum’s circus into a provincial town,” demonstrated this.